gnns4hri/3D_multi_pose_estimator/README.md

 cd test
 ```

-For getting the metrics and visualize the results from our model you will have to run this two scripts:
+For getting the metrics and visualize the results from our model you will have to run these two scripts:

 ``` shell
 python3 metrics_from_model.py test_files test_tm_files_directory